balena-io/docs/pages/learn/develop/hardware/jetson-orin.md

   }
   ```

-  - If you would like the same USB Key or NVME, on which the balenaOS flasher image has been written, to be used as both install and boot media, please use both the [installer.migrate][installer.migrate] and [installer.target_devices][installer.target_devices] configuration options:
+  - If you would like the same USB Key or NVME, on which the balenaOS flasher image has been written, to be used as both install and boot media, use both the [installer.migrate][installer.migrate] and [installer.target_devices][installer.target_devices] configuration options:
   ```json
   "installer": {
       "migrate": {